onpointtech/agency-portal-v2/README.md

 `ng generate component readme-window -is --skipTests` creates only two files
 * app.readme-window.component.ts
 * app.readme-window.component.html
-* may also use a shortcut `ng g c readme-window -is --skipTests`
+* may also use the shortcut `ng g c readme-window -is --skipTests`

 ### Running tests

-This isn't implemented yet.
+- [ ] This isn't implemented yet.

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).